Text of the Poem The Tiger (The Tiger)

 Introduction to the Poem The Tiger (The Tyger)

-The Tiger poem was originally spelled “The Tyger” by William Blake.
+The Tiger poem was originally spell “The Tyger” by William Blake.
 The poem was published in Blake’s collection “Songs of Experience” in 1794.
 This poem is a lyric poem that focuses on the nature of God and his creations.
 The Tiger is one of the famous poems by William Blake.

 “The Tiger” poem is the sister poem to “The Lamb” and it is deeply linked with “The Lamb” that was published in 1789 in a collection entitled “Songs of Innocence” by William Blake.
 The Poem “The Tiger” presents a duality between aesthetic beauty and primal ferocity, on the other hand “The Lamb” brings attention to innocence.
 Blake highlights the contrary aspects of life by comparing these two poems and believes that the hand that created “The Lamb”, also created “The Tiger”.